llsoftsec/llsoftsecbook/book.md

 with a given modifier is replaced with a different pointer that has also been signed with the same modifier.
-In the `pac-ret` scheme, this is mitigated by using the stack pointer as the modifier, which limits reuse of signed return address pointers to functions that happen to have the same stack pointer value.
+In the `pac-ret` scheme, this is mitigated by using the stack pointer as the modifier, which limits reuse of signed return address pointers to function frames that happen to have the same stack pointer value.

 ###### arm64e and pauthabi: Forward-Edge CFI { #sec:arm64e-pauthabi }